Living Day to Day

 Why work when you just retired?
 Working in retirement has examples of why we work after retirement as well as lots of retiree experiences.

 Many of us need work, in some manner, to feel life again.
-Just a simple job, and being needed is huge in retirement
+Just a simple job, and being needed is great in retirement.

 Volunteer